-Witchcraft and Conflict: Exploring alternative discourses of insecurity – Introducing a new research project
+Witchcraft and Conflict: Alternative discourses of insecurity

 In October 2016, according to Uganda’s main independent newspaper the Daily Monitor, residents of Bukoova village in Luuka District, eastern Uganda, passed a resolution banishing one of their number – Charles Magumba.
 The “impromptu security meeting”, called by the Sub-County Vice Chairman and attended by the Area Police Officer, saw Magumba accused of – and admitting to – using witchcraft to kill two men whose wives he had allegedly eloped with.
 Magumba needs to leave Bukoova by mid-January 2017 “or risks being lynched”.